👉 TAP TO SAVE 30% WITH CODE NEW

 2025 stats: 77.8% completion, 89 passing yards, zero passing touchdowns, zero interceptions, zero rushing yards, zero rushing touchdowns

-It remains to be seen if Joey Aguilar will be back in Knoxville next season, but if he's not, George MacIntyre figures to battle incoming true freshman Faizon Brandon for the QB1 job in Josh Heupel's offense.
+It remains to be seen if Joey Aguilar will be back in Knoxville next season, but it's looking doubtful.
+If he's not, George MacIntyre figures to battle incoming true freshman Faizon Brandon for the QB1 job in Josh Heupel's offense.
 MacIntyre will benefit from having a year of practice in the system under his belt, so we'll give him a slight edge before we see either take the field and compete.

 We can assume whoever starts for Heupel will be productive, and he'll have a nice cast of weapons to throw to, including reigning SEC Offensive Player of the Year Braylon Staley.
 He's another high-profile recruit out of the Volunteer State on this list.